Back to Top

 A mini quiz that lets users to answer some questions and quickly find services or information tailored to their specific needs.
 This product will be located on the Disability Info Hub’s Content Library page

-How I maximize the week on this design sprint
+This is how I maximize the week for this design sprint.

 Consider user’s multifaceted backgrounds